Visit and like Facebook Page for continuous update and results from different SEA Countries

 • Thigh passes only 20 degree past alignment with upper body.

-MYTHS OR TRUTH ON ARMS & STRIDES
+SPRINTING GUIDELINES: MYTHS AND TRUTH OF THE ARMS & STRIDES

 Arm Swing

-Arm swing can make huge different in sprinting.
-Arms should swing from the chin level, moving up and down (not front and back swings) with approximately 90 degrees of flexion (not exactly 90 degree) at elbow and about 2-3 inches outwards of the mid line (not shoulder width), and should be symmetrical or balanced.
-Proper arm swing is necessary to counterbalance the rotary movement of the legs.
-Keep the elbows locked ans arms short is a good idea to make the arm swing faster.
+• Elbow angle: approximately 90 degrees of flexion (not exactly 90 degree) at elbow and about 2-3 inches outwards of the mid line (not shoulder width), and should be symmetrical or balanced.
+Keep the elbows locked and arms short is a good idea to encourage a faster arm swing.

 Stride Length

-Best example Trindon Holliday & Walter Dix won the 2007 World Championship slots with 50-51 and 49-50 total strides respectively:
+Watch: Trindon Holliday & Walter Dix won the 2007 World Championship slots with 50-51 and 49-50 total strides respectively:

-Trindon Holliday 10.00s / 50.5 strides (2009 NCAA Championship - Gold) here
+Also watch: Trindon Holliday 10.00s / 50.5 strides (2009 NCAA Championship - Gold) here

-PRACTICE RUNNING FORM
+PRACTICE OF RUNNING FORM

 Post a Comment